wagtail/wagtail/docs/advanced_topics/customisation/streamfield_blocks.md

 ## Additional JavaScript on `StructBlock` forms

-Often it may be desirable to attach custom JavaScript behaviour to a StructBlock form.
+Often it may be desirable to attach custom JavaScript behavior to a StructBlock form.
 For example, given a block such as:

 ```python
 class AddressBlock(StructBlock):